swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 #### Distributed Methods and Existential Types

-It is worth calling out that does to existential types not conforming to themselfes, it is not possible to just pass a `Codable`-conforming existential as parameter to distributed functions.
+It is worth calling out that due to existential types not conforming to themselves, it is not possible to just pass a `Codable`-conforming existential as parameter to distributed functions.
 It will result in the following compile time error:

 ```swift
 protocol P: Codable {}